-The best times to visit Kraków are fall and spring.
-There are four definite seasons to Krakow - summer (July and August) being hot and humid (around 30-35°C), winter (November to March) always sees Krakow under a blanket of snow with bitingly cold days (-5°C to -20°C).
+The best times to visit Krakow are fall and spring.
+Summer (July and August) being hot and humid (around 30-35°C), and winter (November to March) always sees Krakow under a blanket of snow with bitingly cold days (-5°C to -20°C).

 Recommended Co-Working Spaces In Krakow